 ARGENTUM contemplates the city’s essence, recognizing steel as one of its fundamental building blocks.
 Within the composition of ARGENTUM, two distinctive sections converge, symbolizing the juxtaposition between the island of Manhattan and the neighboring borough of the Bronx.

 The left section embodies Manhattan, serving as the starting point for New York’s relentless expansion throughout the ages, eventually reaching the vibrant landscapes of the Bronx.
-This dual representation encapsulates the dynamic growth and profound development that has characterized the city’s evolution.
+This dual representation encapsulates the dynamic growth and profound development that have characterized the city’s evolution.

 ARGENTUM connects with The Bronx Museum’s main aim: to connect the vibrant New York City artist community to all the citizens and its boroughs.